priya25bce/_digital_literacy_project/task-1-presentation/infographic.md

 I have created an infographic on digital awareness which describes the following three topics which are what digital literacy is , safe online practices and how to be professional on online platforms.
 This has helped me to undersatnd how we cam make a beautiful infographic and also taught me to put correct content.
-I have learnt how to put short and important content that make my infigraphic look good and has good content.
+I have learnt how to put short and important content that make my infographic look good and has good content.